 - Represented John Malkovich, as U.S. counsel, in a defamation action against the French newspaper, Le Monde, and two of its journalists.
 The defendants were ordered by a French court to pay Mr. Malkovich damages, and to publish on Le Monde’s front page and its website a summary of the ruling.

-- Representation of Assurances du Credit Mutuel, one of France’s largest insurers, in connection with Madoff-related investments.
+- Represented Assurances du Credit Mutuel, one of France’s largest insurers, in connection with Madoff-related investments.
+Obtained approval of petitions to the Madoff Victim Fund covering eligible losses of over $25 million.

 Mr. Skibell is admitted to the bar of New York.